 For safety, check that the deck railing height prevents jumping off the wrong side, seal all wood with pet-safe exterior stain, and make sure the tunnel opening is wide enough your dog won’t get stuck mid-wiggle.
 Add rubber stair treads to the deck steps for traction when paws are wet.
 Position the structure where you can see it from inside so you’ll notice if your dog needs a water break or starts overheating.

-Use this for impulse control training: ask your dog to sit at the gate, release her to race through the tunnel, call her back to the porch for a treat.
-She’s learning recall while having a blast.
-Rotate toys weekly—bury a snuffle ball in the planter box, hang a new rope from the kitchen window, toss puzzle toys onto the deck.
-After three rounds through the course, she’ll trot inside, collapse on her bed, and sleep for two hours straight instead of pacing your hallway begging for attention.
+This is good impulse control training.
+Ask the dog to sit at the gate, release her, and race through the tunnel.
+Call her back to the porch to get a treat.
+Change the toys weekly.
+Rotate the snuffle ball in the planter box, put a new rope on the kitchen window, toss a puzzle toy on the deck.
+After three rounds through the course, she will trot inside, flop down on the bed, and sleep for two hours instead of pacing the hallway for attention.

-Start with the platform and tunnel—you can always add the cottage roof and decorative touches later once you see how your dog uses the space.
+Start with the platform and tunnel and add the cottage roof and any decorations when you see how your dog will use the space.

 📸 Photo credit: Instagram @kidkrafttoys